myalt2335/Sentiment-Analysis/README.md

+# Quick message
+Hello!
+I created this as a side project and have since moved on to other things.
+This project will likely receive few or no updates in the future.
+It has always been, and will remain, open source, so I hope others can continue to build on what I’ve started here.
 # Sentiment-Analysis
 Sentiment + Emotion detector bot (It used to detect sarcasm but there's no real good easy way to do that)
 # Base Model